 One of Showtime’s most consistently underrated series, the original Penny Dreadful was a Gothic horror delight, serving as a vehicle for the tremendous talents of star Eva Green and bringing a handful of haunting literary characters to life in the real world.
 (Spoiler alert: If you haven’t seen former Doctor Who companion Billie Piper’s take on this series’ version of the Bride of Frankenstein, please fix your life immediately.)
 This next installment in the Penny Dreadful saga is apparently more of a companion series than a straight sequel and will mix a 1930s detective story with Mexican myth and folklore.

-vet Natalie Dormer will play a literal shapeshifting hell demon whose job appears to be wearing as many high fashion Goth outfits as possible, and who will come into frequent conflict with her sister Santa Muerte, the Holy Angel of Death.
+Game of Thrones vet Natalie Dormer will play a literal shapeshifting hell demon whose job appears to be wearing as many high fashion Goth outfits as possible, and who will come into frequent conflict with her sister Santa Muerte, the Holy Angel of Death.
 This in and of itself would be reason enough for me to tune in, but apparently the show also plans to tackle larger themes such as displacement, discrimination and gentrification that surrounded the birth of Los Angeles and its establishment as a major metropolitan center.
 What’s not to love? —Lacy Baugher

 Who needs David Fincher anyway?
 After all the tumult Utopia has faced on its way across the Atlantic from its BBC origins, it’s finally coming to Amazon with Gillian Flynn at the helm.
 She and her Gone Girl director Fincher were going to make the comic book conspiracy series—during which an underground graphic novel seems to hold all the clues to a vast and sinister plot soon to affect the world—at HBO, but now Flynn’s completely in charge of its Amazon incarnation.
 With a cast led by an ensemble of comedic character actors going up against John Cusack in his first-ever TV role, the hilarious and bleak show will surely convert any that missed the original show’s addictive blend of Bourne-esque “it goes all the way to the top” antics, geeky awkwardness, and shocking gore.
 And nobody can blend violence and comedy like Flynn, flexing all her creative muscles in her first showrunner gig.—Jacob Oller